Recently updated on November 1st, 2022 at 12:47 am

 Something very logical: the more material you use in a fishing rod, the stronger it becomes.
 The bending resistance will increase here.
 Thick-walled blanks have already been made on which one can even stand without breaking.

 The positive thing is that the rod is much stronger, but the negative is that it also becomes heavier.
-Properties of the fishing rod are therefore determined by the mix of the wall thickness and the type of material that is used.
+The properties of the fishing rod are therefore determined by the mix of the wall thickness and the type of material that is used.

 Fishing Rod Manufacturing – Third guideline: tapering of the blank